I-79 High Technology Park has major expansion plans

-FAIRMONT, MARION COUNTY, W. Va.
-(WOWK) — This may be a relatively low-tech way of showing, that high-tech could be about to boom in West Virginia like never before.
-Crews are building a new road into the I-79 High Tech Park in Fairmont, and officials there are looking at blue prints to greatly expand their 400-acre tech complex.
+FAIRMONT, W. Va.
+(WOWK) — Crews are working to build a new road into the I-79 High Tech Park in Fairmont, and officials there are looking at blueprints to greatly expand their 400-acre tech complex.

 “We are a player.
-The it knowledge-based economy, is happening every day at the high-technology park.
-We eat it, we breathe it, we live it, it’s our passion. we’re going to expand it,” said Rod Rogers, VP, WV High Tech Foundation.
+The knowledge-based economy is happening every day at the high-technology park.
+We eat it, we breathe it, we live in, it’s our passion. we’re going to expand it,” said Rod Rogers, Vice President at the West Virginia High Tech Foundation.

 The high-tech park is already home to NASA facilities, satellite tracking operations, the National Weather Service, and numerous other federal agencies and private tech ventures.
 The concept also involves merging aviation, aerospace and tech business in a new aero-tech center at the North Central West Virginia Airport in Bridgeport.